Hello! Thank you for coming to my website. I appreciate it.

 I started this site as an avenue to bring awareness and hope.
 I began my journey into mental illness in late 2004.
 In 2008, I began to explore writing my thoughts down to share with others.

 First, I feel I must be honest with you.
 Virginia Pillars is not my real name.
 I use this name at my family’s request to stay out of the public eye.
 I honored their wishes and write with a pseudonym about my journey through mental illness with my adult child.
 I live on a farm, along with my husband of forty-three years.
 I am the mother of four—one of whom suffered from a mental illness—and grandmother of four with a passion for reaching out to families who are also affected by mental illness.
 I volunteer as an educator and a support group leader for the National Alliance on Mental Illness (under my legal name) and speak on the effects of mental illness on families.
 I am also certified in First Aid for Mental Health.

 My faith life is important to me and I share it with those who wish to listen.
 I’ve been a frequent speaker on my faith journey to youth and adults for over twenty-five years.

 I try to live deliberately, practice kindness and focus my efforts on supporting family and friends.
-I try to help people find hope in their own journeys.
+I strive to help people find hope in their own journeys.